 GeneCard-BioImage provides:

-Objective slide analysis can avoid the various shortcomings of subjective analysis,such as (1) arbitrary selection of slice regions; (2) standard differences between different analysts; (3) standard differences in the same analyst at different times.
+Objective image analysis can avoid the various shortcomings of subjective analysis,such as (1) arbitrary selection of image regions; (2) standard differences between different analysts; (3) standard differences in the same analyst at different times.
 Therefore, it can ensure the reproducibility of the results.

-1. Objective workflow for automated H&E slide analysis
+1. Objective and automated workflow for H&E slide images

 1.1 Principle